Near Globe in Douglas County, Kansas — The American Midwest (Upper Plains)

 between 1883 and 1891.

 a stagecoach relay station,

 was 2 ½ miles east on the Old Trail.

 Erected 1986 by Santa Fe Trail Historical Society of Douglas County Kansas.

 Marker series.
 This marker is included in the Daughters of the American Revolution, and the Santa Fe Trail marker series.

 Location.
 38° 46.933′ N, 95° 28.933′ W. Marker is near Globe, Kansas, in Douglas County.
 Marker is on U.S. 56, on the left when traveling west.
+This historical marker and DAR marker combination are located on the south side of US-56 one mile east of the Douglas - Osage line.
 Touch for map.
-This historical marker and DAR marker combination are located on the south side of US-56 one mile east of the Douglas - Osage line.
 Marker is in this post office area: Overbrook KS 66524, United States of America.
+Touch for directions.

 More about this marker.
 There is a white, two-story farmhouse across the highway and to the west of the marker.
 There is only parking for 1 car at a time at the pulloff.